-PAPER CATEGORIES SOME SUGGESTED TOPICS GREEN ECONOMY AND INNOVATION Smart Manufacturing, small scale industry, mining and mineral processing, socially relevant computing, economics of technology, textile technology, recycling, social business/social entrepreneurship, appropriate technology innovation, ecological economics.
-Maximise awareness of technologies; Moving towards a sustainable, eco- friendly and pollution-free world; Opportunities to fully integrate new forms of manufacturing, prototyping and representation; Creating an interface between places of living and the technologies made possible with the developments of the 4th Industrial Revolution.
-ENERGY AND MATERIALS Hydro power projects, alternative energy systems, renewable energy, distributed power, rural electrification, hydrogen fuel cells, Compressed Natural Gas, solar and energy efficiency.
-WATER AND SANITATION Water supply, storage and sanitation, water scarcity, water quality, water stress and recycling, toilets, waste management.
-How do we deal with landfill sites in innovative ways?
-HEALTH Indigenous medical technologies, food preparation/processing, technologies addressing malaria/TB/HIV/AIDS related issues, pharmaceuticals and Universal Health Care (UHC).
-Public health and human productivity require technology practices that address basic community needs.
-CONSTRUCTION AND INFRASTRUCTURE Appropriate architecture, appropriate construction, appropriate transportation, sustainable building materials.
-Passive systems, locally-available materials and existing skills must be considered with regards to appropriate technology and building practice; the creation of environments that are healthy and beautiful, where social acceptance and environmental appropriateness are taken into consideration; affordability and durability.
+SOME SUGGESTED TOPICS PAPER CATEGORIES Smart Manufacturing, small scale industry, mining and mineral processing, socially relevant computing, economics of technology, textile technology, recycling, social business/social entrepreneurship, appropriate technology innovation, ecological economics.
+GREEN ECONOMY Maximise awareness of technologies; Moving towards a sustainable, eco-AND INNOVATION friendly and pollution-free world; Opportunities to fully integrate new forms of manufacturing, prototyping and representation; Creating an interface between places of living and the technologies made possible with the developments of the 4th Industrial Revolution.
+Hydro power projects, alternative energy systems, renewable energy, distributed power, rural electrification, hydrogen fuel cells, Compressed ENERGY AND Natural Gas, solar and energy efficiency.
+MATERIALS Water supply, storage and sanitation, water scarcity, water quality, water stress and recycling, toilets, waste management.
+WATER AND SANITATION How do we deal with landfill sites in innovative ways?
+Indigenous medical technologies, food preparation/processing, technologies addressing malaria/TB/HIV/AIDS related issues, pharmaceuticals and Universal Health Care (UHC).
+Public health and human productivity require technology HEALTH practices that address basic community needs.
+Appropriate architecture, appropriate construction, appropriate transportation, sustainable building materials.
+Passive systems, locallyavailable materials and existing skills must be considered with regards to appropriate technology and building practice; the creation of environments that are healthy and beautiful, where social acceptance and environmental appropriateness are taken into consideration; affordability and durability.
 Small, medium and large scale construction enterprises can be considered in this process of investigating appropriate technology.
 Glass and steel, air-conditioned towers emerging are not only problematic in environmental terms, but they have implications by focusing on "big capital" and "big players"; in order for future developments to be inclusive of small and medium construction enterprises, the design and building heights need careful consideration.
-We need to consider materials that can be sourced locally, transported easily on smaller vehicles, carried by a maximum of two people, easily installed by unskilled labourers and easily dismantled and reused if the need arises.
-Inspired by the new Future Africa Campus the University of Pretoria, the conference sets out to explore these concepts in more detail.
-This is in direct opposition to a building?
-The conference subscribes to a view of using an infrastructure model of the built environment based on levels of intervention and the separation of design tasks, polycentric rather than centralised governance and innovations by means of agreed interfaces between levels.
+We need to consider materials that can be sourced locally.
+CONSTRUCTION AND transported easily on smaller vehicles, carried by a maximum of two people, INFRASTRUCTURE easily installed by unskilled labourers and easily dismantled and reused if the need arises.
+Inspired by the new Future Africa Campus the University of Pretoria, the conference sets out to explore these concepts in more detail.6 This is in direct opposition to a building like the Leonardo that is just about to be opened in Sandton.
+78 Appropriate Architecture for Open Building9: The conference subscribes to a view of using an infrastructure model of the built environment based on levels of intervention and the separation of design tasks, polycentric rather than centralised governance and innovations by means of agreed interfaces between levels.
 It also considers the resilience of the whole built environment with change and transformation of its components.
 10